a2tian/minkowski/README.md

 Minkowski is a Python library for computing dense lattice packings of equal hyperspheres.

 ## Installation
 `Python >= 3.8` is required.
 Note that **only Linux is supported at this time**.
-Please contact the authors if you would like to see support for additional sustems (or submit a pull request)!
+Please contact the authors if you would like to see support for additional systems (or submit a pull request)!

 ```
 pip install minkowski